elliottabe/elliottabe.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

- I am Swartz postdoctoral fellow in computational and theoretical neuroscience at the University of Washington, under the mentorship of [Professor Bing Brunton](https://www.bingbrunton.com/).
+ I am **Swartz postdoctoral fellow** in computational and theoretical neuroscience at the University of Washington, under the mentorship of [Professor Bing Brunton](https://www.bingbrunton.com/).
 My research focuses on the brain’s ability to process diverse types of information, as well as extract and utilize representations to guide behavior.
 I hope to establish general principles that can be applied across different contexts, drawing on insights and techniques from a range of disciplines including neuroscience, machine learning, and physics.
 By integrating knowledge and tools from these fields, I seek to develop biologically grounded theories, models, and data analysis methods that can deepen our understanding of neural representations underlying natural behaviors.

 Research Interests:
+I am broadly interested in how sensorimotor representations about our environment are formed and utilized for behavior.
+Specifically, my research seeks to understand:
+  - The computational principles underlying the encoding of sensory representations.
+  - How sensory representations interact with motor control to inform behavior.
+  - The mechanisms by which the motor system is used to gather new sensory information in closed-loops.

+I use a variety of methods and quantitative approaches including – deep learning, reinforcement learning, biomechanical physics simulations, dynamical systems, state-space modeling, and control theory.

+Current work:
+I am currently a postdoctoral research fellow under the mentorship of Professor Bing Brunton at the University of Washington (UW), Seattle.
+In 2024, I was awarded the Swartz Foundation Postdoctoral Fellowship through the Computational Neuroscience Center at UW.
+My current projects are:
+-	A new data analysis method for learning how linear combinations of latent dynamics may evolve, even when they span numerous timescales simultaneously.
+-	Using biomechanical models in Mujoco (physics simulator) to develop a model of agile and robust locomotion, while accounting for biomechanical and neurobiological constraints.

+Previously:
+I obtained my Ph.D. at the University of Oregon, under the mentorship of Professor Cris Niell and Professor James Murray.
+The bulk of my research there focused on the computational and theoretical models of visual processing of during natural behaviors.
+Prior to entering graduate school, I was an obtained my BSc in Physics at the University of Washington, Seattle.
+As an undergraduate researcher I was mentored by Professor Adrienne Fairhall and Professor David Perkel, where my research focused on the robustness of song learning in zebra finches.

 {style="text-align: justify;"}